pdf-association/arlington-pdf-model/TestGrammar/README.md

 * allow processing of the PDF DOM even if an unsupported encryption algorithm is present (since only strings and streams are encrypted, PDF dictionaries and arrays can still be processed!) - **this is a limiting factor for some PDF SDKs!**
 * for encrypted PDFs, don't reject too early - at least be able to parse the unencrypted keys and most values in dictionaries, etc.
     - obviously PDF files that use cross-reference streams or object streams will not be processable
-    - predicates that check the attributes or value of a PDF string object will also generated error messages since the unencrytped string length and value are not known
+    - predicates that check the attributes or value of a PDF string object will also generated error messages since the unencrypted string length and value are not known
 * ability to detect and report duplicate keys in dictionaries - **this is a limiting factor for some PDF SDKs!**
     - the pdfium in GitHub has been modified (hacked!) to support this configuration
     - e.g. https://assets.devoted.com/plan-documents/2022/DH-DisenrollmentForm-2022-ENG.pdf
-* PDF SDKs suport trailers in very different ways, especially for rebuilt PDFs and hybrid PDFs.
+* PDF SDKs support trailers in very different ways, especially for rebuilt PDFs and hybrid PDFs.
 This results in different keys in trailer dictionaries!
     - e.g. https://www.ema.europa.eu/en/documents/product-information/cerdelga-epar-product-information_fr.pdf